-Well, my friends… part of this whole self-compassion/intuitive-eating/living journey is that you get comfortable with the uncomfortable parts of life so that when discomfort comes up it doesn’t overtake you.
+Part of this whole self-compassion/intuitive-eating/living journey is that you gotttttttta get comfortable with the uncomfortable parts of life so that when discomfort comes up it doesn’t overtake you.
 It doesn’t drive you to want to numb out.
 Life can be hard – this is part of life.
 We don’t need to avoid discomfort like the plague.
 Like it’s some horrible thing that NO ONE should experience.
 Truth is, we all deal with discomfort.
+I do!
+So often!

 - Dealing with grief?
 Feel it.
 It will not kill you.
 Go through it.
 Use this as an opportunity to find positive support that feels good.
 Use this as an opportunity to care for yourself.

 - Dealing with a bad day?
 That sucks.
 We all have bad days sometimes.
 This IS a part of life.
-There’s no avoiding all bad days (the saying “no bad days” is total crap – untrue!).
+There’s no avoiding bad days (the saying “no bad days” is total crap and untrue!).
 How do you want to handle bad days when you have them?
 Having a normal or bad day is okay.
-Not everyday has to be GREAT!
+Not everyday has to be “GREAT!”

 - Have a screaming child?
 Ugh, that is SO hard.
 All parents deal with screaming children sometimes.
 No ones parenting journey is perfect.
 What do you need?
 Can you ask for help?
 How will you deal when your kido is having a rough day?
 What do YOU need when you’re having a rough day?